 The WDFW PHS indicates the presence of mule deer, big brown bat, and Townsend's big-eared bat.
 The precise habitat of both the big brown bat and Townsend's big-eared bat is obfuscated to the township level to protect both species from human interference, and their exact locations are unknown.
-Please note that approximately 3⁄4 of the City of Spokane is located within habitat for one or more of the following state sensitive vesper bats: big brown bat, Townsend's big-eared bat, and Yuma myotis.

 - c.
 Is the site part of a migration route?
 If so, explain.

-The City of Spokane is part of the Pacific Flyway migration route.
-An online review of the U.S. Fish and Wildlife IPaC map indicates that bald eagle, Cassin's finch, Lewis' woodpecker, olive-sided flycatcher - d.
-Proposed measures to preserve or enhance wildlife, if any:

-As this will be a highly urbanized development inside the Urban Growth Boundary, no preservation or enhancement will be provided that may lure wildlife from their habitat into the UGA. - e.
+Spokane County is part of the Pacific Flyway migration route.
+An online review of the U.S. Fish and Wildlife IPaC map indicates that American white pelican, bald eagle, California gull, Calliope hummingbird, Cassin's finch, evening grosbeak, golden eagle, Lewis' woodpecker, northern harrier, olive-sided flycatcher and Rufous hummingbird may transit through the area. - d.
+Proposed measures to preserve or enhance wildlife, if any: As this will be a highly urbanized development inside the Urban Growth Boundary, no preservation or enhancement will be provided.

+e.
 List any invasive animal species known to be on or near the site.

-There are no invasive animal species known to be on or near the site.
+There are no invasive animal species known to be on or near the site; however, a biologist was not hired nor consulted for this finding.